Japanese Oni Devil Stud Earrings — .925 Sterling Silver

 Who This Is Actually For

 If you're into Japanese mythology or tattoo culture — the Oni is one of the most recognizable figures in Japanese art.
-These studs put that imagery on your ears in solid silver.
+These studs carry that horned, bared-fang face — the Hannya-mask form of the Oni — on your ears in solid silver.
 People who know the reference notice it immediately.

 If you want skull-style earrings that aren't literally skulls — the Oni mask gives you the same dark energy as a skull stud but with a different visual identity.
 Horns and fangs instead of bones and sockets.

 If you prefer compact earrings that still have detail — at 11mm x 15mm, these are small enough for daily wear but large enough to show the horns, fangs, and facial expression clearly.
-They don't dominate your ear the way oversized studs do.
+They stay proportionate to the lobe instead of taking it over.

 What It's Like to Use (The Honest Take)

 The darkened accents are what bring the Oni face to life at this size.
 Without them, the horns and mouth would blur into the polished surface.
-The darkening sits in every groove — between the teeth, around the brow ridge, inside the eye hollows — so even at 11mm wide, you can pick out each feature.
+The darkening sits in every groove — between the teeth, around the brow ridge, inside the eye hollows.
+Even at 11mm wide, you can pick out each feature.

-The casting captures details you wouldn't expect at this scale.
-The horns have texture lines running along their curve.
+The sculpting captures details you wouldn't expect at this scale.
+Texture lines are cut along the curve of each horn.
 The brow furrows are distinct from the cheek lines.
-The mouth opens wide enough to see individual fangs.
+The mouth is carved wide open, baring individual fangs.
 It's the kind of detail that rewards a closer look.

 Butterfly backing keeps them secure on your ear.
-They sit flat against the lobe — no protruding edges or sharp corners that dig into skin behind your ear.
-Comfortable enough to forget you're wearing them after the first half hour.
+They sit flat against the lobe — no protruding edges or sharp corners that dig in behind your ear.
+They're light enough for a full day with no lobe soreness.
+Best for everyday wear when you want a recognizable Oni without an oversized stud.

 The Specs — And What They Actually Mean